 - Beware of Kea Parrots.
 If you are near the mountains keep an eye out for Kea parrots as they will happily peck a hole in your seat within seconds (we're not joking), and their sharp talons will instantly damage your seat if they land on it.
 We provide kea parrot insurance options to reduce damage costs.

 - New Zealand is generally a very safe place, but make sure your motorbike is tucked away at night or even kept under-cover if at all possible.
 Lasty, be aware of kiwi drivers generally, they are used to driving in a quiet country on very empty roads and many do not have the same experience with motorcycles as in other busier countries.

 - Roadworks: Roadworks are seldom motorcycle friendly in NZ.
 Whilst some are easy to navigate, others can be a little daunting.
-Slow and steady wins the race.
+Slow and steady.

 When you book with us we will send you a link to take a simple online riding test to see if you understand our road rules.